 Tunnel of Fudge Cake is a cake with a fudge and nut centre baked in a Bundt® pan.
+Though it only won second prize in a 1966 baking contest, it went on to lasting, iconic fame.

-It originally required Pillsbury "Double Dutch Fudge Frosting Mix", which was later discontinued by Pillsbury.
+The recipe originally required Pillsbury “Double Dutch Fudge Frosting Mix”, which was later discontinued by Pillsbury.

 Though her recipe only won second prize, it was enough to clinch her place in American cooking fame.
 The first prize recipe from that year has been forgotten.
 Ella’s, though, was an immediate sensation.